Learn The Secrets Of How Lawsuit Loan Companies Evaluate Client Applications

 Firstly, the most scrutiny will be given to the actual plaintiff.
 Lawsuit loan companies want to make sure they are making a good investment in awarding a plaintiff a loan based on their future winnings.
 After all, plaintiffs will not be required to pay back a lawsuit loan if they lose their case.
 That said, the plaintiffs will be looked at to see if they have a criminal record or pending lawsuits against them, and their overall quality of character will be examined as well.

 All of this can play a factor in the lawsuit.

 Why We Assess The Plaintiff’s Lawyer

-Settlement loan companies like Delta Settlement Funding will look into the history of the client’s solicitor in order to measure their competency to represent the plaintiff in the lawsuit.
+Settlement loan companies like Rapid Lawsuit Funding will look into the history of the client’s solicitor in order to measure their competency to represent the plaintiff in the lawsuit.
 This examination mainly involves ensuring their lawyer has not broken bar guidelines in the past, does not have complaints filed against them, and has had experience in trying similar lawsuits.

 Why We Assess The Defendant

 Lastly, we will also take a look at the defendant.
 The defendant is primarily assessed to ensure that they are properly insured and their policy limits are met – meaning they have the ability to pay should the verdict be ruled against them.

 In some circumstances, the lawsuit loan company will also require some supporting documentation and evidence involved with the case.
 Plaintiffs shouldn’t worry about this aspect of applying for pre-settlement funding though as lawsuit loan companies will go through their solicitor to obtain these documents.

 They are needed to get a better sense of where the liability falls (who is at fault), as well as the damage that will come into play when deciding how much money to loan a plaintiff in advance of their settlement.